K1llByte/master_thesis/schedule.md

 - [x] {fig:signal-decomposition} is saying Source: "Audio" but im not sure about this reference, maybe the bibtex entry i have rn isn't ideal?

-- [x] Ask about the Work Plan, we heard the final date was today so how do we know if it's already signed/done.

 - Maybe some state of the art sections might have very light information in the beggining specially for the RPD submission but with the writing of chapters 3 and 4 this will most likely change.

 ### Todo